Pigrenok/command-line-bootcamp/guide/markdown/26_matching_lines.md

     Marley was dead, to begin with.

 You will often want to search files to find lines that match a certain pattern.
-The Unix command [grep][] does this (and much more).
+The Unix command [grep](https://en.wikipedia.org/wiki/Grep){.external target="_blank"} does this (and much more).
 The following examples show how you can use grep's command-line options to:

 + show lines that match a specified pattern
 + ignore case when matching (`-i`)